 An ingest-time eval is a type of transform that evaluates an expression at index-time.
 Ingest-time eval provides much of the same functionality provided by search-time eval.
-The primary difference is that an ingest-time eval processes event data before indexing occurs and new fields and values that result from the evaluation are sent to indexers.
+The primary difference is that an ingest-time eval processes event data prior to indexing and the new fields and values that result from the evaluation are sent to indexers.

 For more information on search-time eval expressions, see Use the eval command and functions in the Search Manual.

 You can use ingest-time eval expressions to create new fields and perform a wide range of operations on incoming data, including mathematical, statistical, and cryptographic functions.
 See Evaluation functions in the Search Reference.

 Why use ingest-time eval?